 Today, an original Arne Jacobsen egg chair is a collector’s item – it’s expensive, between $7,000 – $15,000 (£5,000 – £11,000) depending on fabric – and a second hand chair is not likely to be cheaper.
 It is also a hugely counterfeited product – you’ll see copies in different versions.

-Another chair which, ironically, is less famous but did reach dizzying heights in 1960, was the Hans Wegner chair.
-John F. Kennedy and Richard Nixon each sat in one during their infamous 1960 TV debate, which Nixon lost – because he didn’t have any make up on and looked like a pale sweating loser.
+Another chair features in our post Danish Modern: 4 pieces – is, ironically, less famous but reached dizzying heights in 1960, was the Hans Wegner chair.
+John F. Kennedy and Richard Nixon each sat in one during their infamous 1960 TV debate, which Nixon lost.
+Because he didn’t have any make up on and looked like a pale sweating loser.
 Kennedy was newly bronzed.

 Another Change in Scandi Furniture – The Trinidad